 Sex offender living in Jamestown

-Vondal is described as a white male, 5 feet 4 inches tall, weighing 165 pounds, with brown eyes and brown hair.
+Vetter is described as a white male, 5 feet 7 inches tall, weighing 190 pounds, with blue eyes and gray hair.

-Vondal was assigned a high-risk assessment by the North Dakota Risk Level Committee, Office of the Attorney General.
-He is on GPS monitoring and probation with North Dakota Probation and parole.
+Vetter was assigned a high-risk assessment by the North Dakota Risk Level Committee, Office of the Attorney General.
+He is on GPS monitoring.

-Vondal was convicted of gross sexual imposition in 1999 in Morton County District Court.
-Authorities said he convinced a 15-year-old girl to come see his daughter, and he inappropriately touched the girl.
-He received 10 years.

-Vondal was convicted of sexual assault in 1999 is Morton County District Court.
-He received five years with five years suspended.
+Vetter was convicted of gross sexual imposition in 2005 in Burleigh County District Court.
+Vetter received 10 years with seven years suspended and five years probation.

-Vondal was also convicted of gross sexual imposition in 1996 in Morton County District Court.
-Authorities said he threatened a woman with a pry bar and told her to take off her clothes.
-He received 30 days with two years suspended.
+Vetter was also convicted of gross sexual imposition in 1990 in Burleigh County District.
+Authorities said he inappropriately touched a 2-year-old girl.
+He received two years.

-Vondal was convicted of gross sexual imposition in 1987 in Grand Forks County District Court.
-Authorities said he raped a 12-year-old girl who was babysitting at his home.
-He received 15 years with eight years suspended.
+Vetter was also convicted of indecent exposure in 1976 in Grand Forks County District Court.
+Authorities said he was inappropriately touching himself in his vehicle in front of children.
+He received 30 days with 26 days suspended.

-Vondal is not wanted by police and has served the sentence imposed by the court.
-Printed handouts of Vondal’s demographics are available at the Jamestown Police Department.
+Vetter is not wanted by police and has served the sentence imposed by the court.
+Printed handouts on Vetter’s demographics are available at the Jamestown Police Department.

 More information on registered offenders is available at www.sexoffender.nd.gov.